Access full report

 8. Metrics for Data Usability

-Factors, such as documentation quality, lineage clarity, and discoverability, boost the levels of data usability in ways that make it critical for success.
+Data quality, spanning documentation standards, lineage clarity, and discoverability is the foundation of data usability.
+Without it, even well-adopted data products generate unreliable outputs that undermine confidence across the organisation.
 Easy-to-find, understandable, and trustworthy data products will always find higher adoption levels, boosting their overall returns while also reducing duplication in the process.

-All these components offer a detailed insight into the evaluation of both short-term and long-term value of data products.
+All these components offer a detailed insight into the evaluation of both short-term and long-term value.

 Key Performance Indicators, or KPIs, have a foundational role in measuring the ROI of data products.
 Without properly defined KPIs, ROI remains something present only on paper.
 Data product KPIs deliver a measurable link between data activities and outcomes, converting the value assessment process from hypothesis to evidence.